 Universities, national scholarship programmes and organisations can also arrange tailor-made Study Abroad packages for students to study at Lund University.
 This could include a summer course, or a semester or year-long study period.

 We offer a range of single-subject, stand-alone courses at Bachelor's and Master's level.
 Some Bachelor's courses are "introductory" level and are open to all students who have finished upper secondary school studies.
 Other Bachelor's courses are "continuation" level and are suitable for students who have previously studied the subject at Bachelor's level.
 Master's level courses are suitable for students who have previously studied the subject at Bachelor's level.
 Please note that a number of these courses are only available for students admitted to a full degree programme or for students coming through a formal exchange agreement.

 MOOCs and distance learning

-We offer a small selection of distance learning courses and programmes, including two full degree programmes - these studies have admission requirements and a formal admissions process.
+We offer a small selection of distance learning courses and one full degree programme taught by distance.
+These studies have admission requirements and a formal admissions process.

 We also offer Massive Open Online Courses (MOOCs) which are open to anyone interested in the subject - these are free and have no admission requirements.

 Students seeking to continue with PhD studies can apply for fully-funded PhD positions (i.e. doctoral studentship or a doctoral study grant) which are advertised by the relevant department within a faculty.
 Advertisements for PhD positions are posted on our job vacancy pages.
 Self-funded students can enquire about PhD positions by contacting the relevant department directly.
 Please note there is no set admission period or application process for PhD studies.
 You follow the instructions in the specific announcement for the PhD position and the instructions of the individual department.